yfukai/yfukai-pypitemplate/docs/quickstart.md

    - Workflow name: `release.yml`
    - Environment: Leave empty.

-### GitHub Pages
+### Read the Docs

-1. Log in to [GitHub].
+1. Sign in to [Read the Docs] with your GitHub account.
-2. Select Settings, Pages and set Source to "GitHub Actions" below the Build and Deployment heading.

-[GitHub Pages] should then work out of the box.
-The pages are deployed to<br>
-`<github username>.github.io/<repo name>` or <br>
-`<github organization>.github.io/<repo name>`.
+2. Import your repository using the *Import a Project* workflow.
+3. Select the template-generated repository and accept the defaults.
+4. Trigger the first build from the Read the Docs dashboard.

+Documentation will then be available at `https://<project>.readthedocs.io/`.

-### SonarCloud
+### Codecov

-1. Log in to [SonarCloud] with your GitHub account.
+1. Sign in to [Codecov] with your GitHub account.
-2. Click the plus-sign at upper right and select _Analyze new project_, select your organization and the new repo to analyze, and then click the _Set Up_ button.
-3. Set _new code_ to be based on _Number of days_ and 60 days (suggestion).
-   And then click the _Create project_ button.
-4. Select _Administration_, _Analysis Method_ and choose method: _With GitHub Actions_.
+2. Add the repository generated from this template.
-5. Follow the description to add a GitHub repository secret for the `SONAR_TOKEN`.
+3. (Optional) create a repository secret named `CODECOV_TOKEN` if the project is private.
-6. That's it.
-The next time a pull request is opened or a branch or merged to main on GitHub, the code will be analysed by SonarCloud.
+4. Merge a pull request to upload coverage data automatically from GitHub Actions.

 ## Releasing